zeutro/openabe/README.md

 You can be released from the requirements of the GNU Affero General Public License and obtain additional features by purchasing a commercial license.
 Buying such a license is mandatory if you engage in commercial activities involving OpenABE that do not comply with the open source requirements of the GNU Affero General Public License.

-For more information on commercial licenses, visit <http://www.zeutro.com>.
+For more information on licensing, visit <http://www.zeutro.com>.